 - Publishes the Naturalist Quarterly four times a year and broadcasts the Audubon eNEWS monthly

-- Operates a Sanctuary Shop at Woodend Sanctuary in Chevy Chase, MD, with a good selection of birdseed, bird feeders & houses, natural history and environmental books, DVDs and CDs, binoculars, spotting scopes, gifts, jewelry, stationary, coffee, T-shirts, and children's items.
+- Operates a Naturalist Shop at Woodend Sanctuary in Chevy Chase, MD, with a great selection of birdseed, bird feeders & houses, natural history and environmental books, binoculars, spotting scopes, gifts, jewelry, note cards, coffee, and children's items.

 ANS federal tax ID #53-0233715

 The Audubon Naturalist Society inspires residents of the greater Washington, DC, region to appreciate, understand, and protect their natural environment through outdoor experiences, education, and advocacy.

 The Audubon Naturalist Society seeks to create a larger and more diverse community of people who treasure the natural world and work to preserve it.